Shutdown to close DC museums and galleries by midweek

 So will the National Zoo and a lively ice rink near the National Mall.

-The attractions have stayed open by using unspent funds, but they are about to run out.
+The attractions have stayed open by using unspent funds, but they are about to run out of that money.

+Museums and galleries under the Smithsonian Institution umbrella will close starting Jan.
+2, the Smithsonian said on its website.

 The National Gallery of Art will close starting Jan.
-3. That includes an ice rink in the National Gallery of Art Sculpture Garden that is a favorite with families.
+3, a spokeswoman said.
+That includes the iconic West and East buildings as well as an ice rink in the National Gallery of Art Sculpture Garden that is a favorite with families.

+National Gallery of Art facilities are usually closed on New Year’s Day.

+The shutdown also is affecting national parks, although unevenly.
+Some remain accessible with bare-bones staffing levels, some are operating with money from states or charitable groups and others are locked off.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.